moslisnas/UniversidadAngular18/README.md

 Fourth phase: this phase add 1 lesson with custom CSS

 ## presupuesto-app
-First phase: this project contains several exercise lessons of the course which review the previous concepts:
+First phase: this project contains several exercise lessons of the course which review the previous concepts: interpolation, propertyBinding, eventBinding, two-way binding (ngModel), ngFor (@for), @Input, @Output, pipes, ngClass, ngSubmit and local reference.